 Las Vegas Bars With a View

-Strat’s 108 Drinks is nestled in the resort’s SkyPod on the 108th floor.
+Strat’s 108 Drinks is nestled in the resort’s SkyPod on the… you guessed it… 108th floor.
 With breathtaking views of the Las Vegas Strip, this bar with a view is tough to beat.
 As part of STRAT’s observation deck, paid admission of $20 per person is needed to get there, but both the bar and the observation deck are worth visiting.

 SkyBar at Waldorf Astoria (formerly Mandarin Oriental) offers stunning a panorama mid-Strip perched on the 23rd floor.
 The upscale cocktail lounge is open from 4 pm-1 am on weeknights and 12 pm-2 am on weekends.
 You can expect to pay around $20 for a cocktail and bottled beer pricing starts at $8.
 If a great view and experience is what you seek, SkyBar is worth the price point.